Power & Renewables Committee

 Enhanced market opening, deregulation and competition are seen as key components of the future Brazilian Power & Renewables Sectors, and a trend which is likely to continue in view of the huge national needs in whatever oncoming economic landscape.

 The UK Government will launch in 2019 an ambitious programme in Brazil to support the country’s transition to low-carbon energies.
 It will focus on regulatory and technological development.

 Objectives and governance

-The PRC reports into the Britcham Rio ExCo and will work in close integration / synchronisation with the Oil & Gas Committee and the HMG's DIT due to the clear exchangeability, interface and convergence of issues / themes and interest.
+The PRC reports into the Britcham Rio ExCo and will work in close integration / synchronisation with the Oil & Gas Committee and the HMG's DIT due to the clear alignment and convergence of issues / themes and interests.

-President - Fabio Caldas (LightSaber Consultancy), VP - Renato Cordeiro (DIT), Secretary - Adriana Kanhan (Britcham) Members - Ana Terra (DIT), Paula Costa (Ulhoa Canto), William Ballantyne (Britcham), Richard Taylor (Taylor Energies), Valmir Dias (DIT)
+President - Fabio Caldas (LightSaber Consultancy), VP - Renato Cordeiro (DIT), Secretary - Adriana Kanhan (Britcham) Members - Ana Terra (DIT), Paula Costa (Ulhoa Canto), William Ballantyne (Britcham), Richard Taylor (TEC Ventures), Valmir Dias (DIT)

-Note: Gustavo Brigagão (Britcham Rio President) and Bruno Marcondes (KPMG partner, President of the Oil&Gas Committee) will be kept informed on PRC activities and eventually invited to its meetings Membership attraction is based on the benefits of monthly meetings' networking and first-hand information, expert, intimate cross-fire meetings, potential visibility in energy events (including the annual energy seminar, maybe at a cost), potential advocacy, all at a low or no direct costs for Britcham members.
+Note: Gustavo Brigagão (Britcham Rio President) and Bruno Marcondes (KPMG partner, President of the Oil & Gas Committee) will be kept informed on PRC activities and eventually invited to its meetings.
+Committee membership attraction is based on the benefits of monthly meetings for networking and expert information sharing.
+Enhanced benefits for Britcham members include having more options to participate in relevant events, including intimate cross-fire meetings, visibility in energy events aligned to member’s business interests, and potential advocacy, all available within the package of being a member of Britcham.

 Strategy & Issues